Geometric quantum discord for two-qubit X-states: General X-states

-In fact, for a general X-state $\rho_X$, it is very difficult to judge whether a measurement is the optimal.
-Therefore, we will try to evaluate Bures GQD for X-state through exploring the relationship between the seven parameters in the next subsection.
+In fact, for a general X-state $\rho_X$, it is very difficult to judge whether a measurement is optimal.
+Therefore, we will try to evaluate Bures distance of discord for X-state by exploring the relationship between the seven parameters in the next subsection.